dezyh/atomics-benchmarks/readme.md

+## Testing Unsafe
-Testing the unsafe version which is UB.
-This seems to work every time.
+Testing the unsafe version which could have UB seems to work every time.
 ```
 ❯ cargo test --release
     Finished release [optimized] target(s) in 0.02s